betterscientificsoftware/bssw.io/Documentation/ContentStyleGuide/StylingCuratedContent.md

 ![Parts of a curated content article](https://github.com/betterscientificsoftware/images/blob/master/documentation-cc-example.jpg)

-The main part of the curated article consists of the (1) Deck, (2) Body of the article and (3) Metadata.
+The main part of the curated article consists of the (1) Deck, (2) Main body of the article and (3) Metadata section.
 The following sections describe the structure and various parts of a curated content article.

 A written curated content article must follow the below style guidelines.
 There are several examples available in the [betterscientificsoftware.github.io repository](https://github.com/betterscientificsoftware/betterscientificsoftware.github.io/tree/master/CuratedContent) to use as a starting point.